-There are two primary methods for renewing your tourist visa for Argentina.
-For most visitors to Argentina the tourist visa is often sufficient and offers 90 days on arrival.
+There are two primary methods used by foreigners and tourists to stay longer than 90 days in Argentina on a tourist visa.
+For most visitors to Argentina, the tourist visa is often sufficient and offers 90 days on arrival.

-However, some visitors to Argentina find themselves wanting more than 90 days.
+However, some visitors to Argentina and ‘nomads’ like me, find themselves wanting more than 90 days.
 And there are two main ways to extend or renew your Argentine tourist visa.
-Here’s the offical method of extending a tourist visa in Argentina.
+Here’s the official method of extending a tourist visa from within Argentina.
 And what you should be aware of in advance.

-If you’re travelling on a passport from Australia, Canada, Unites States or the United Kingdom you can enter Argentina on a tourist visa.
+If you’re traveling on a passport from Australia, Canada, Unites States or the United Kingdom you can enter Argentina on a tourist visa.
 You’ll be granted 90 days on arrival.

 The process of clearing migration and being granted a tourist visa is straightforward and similar to most other countries the world over.
 I’ve never had any difficulty in dealing with migration officers in Argentina.

 There are two main methods for spending longer in Argentina on a tourist visa.
-You can either present at the national migration office or leave Argentina and re-enter with a new visa granted when you return.
+You can either go in person to the national migration office or leave Argentina and re-enter with a new visa granted when you return.

 I’ve used both methods.
-And I’ve written on this blog about travelling to Colonia on the Buquebus in order to get a new Argentine visa on return.
-I personally alternate between methods.
+And I’ve written on this blog about traveling to Colonia on the Buquebus in order to get a new Argentine visa on return.
+It’s called a ‘visa run’.
+And I personally alternate between the two methods.

-As you can only extend your tourist visa for Argentina once, for a maximum stay of 180 days, I travel to Colonia every 6 months.
+As you can only extend your tourist visa for Argentina once, for a maximum stay of 180 days per tourist visa, I travel to Colonia every 6 months.
 And this gives me a new tourist visa for Argentina on return to Buenos Aires.

 Here is everything you need to know about extending your visa without leaving Argentina.
 Including a few things to avoid.

-To extend your tourist visa in Argentina, without leaving the country, you will need to present at the Dirección Nacional de Migraciones office.
+To extend your tourist visa in Argentina, without leaving the country, you will need to go to the Dirección Nacional de Migraciones office.
 You will need to take your passport and $4000 peso in cash.

 The Dirección Nacional de Migraciones is located in Puerto Madero in Buenos Aires.
 The section processing tourist visas is located inside building 4.
 But you will need to transit through building 3 first.